bealecs/NextMeal/README.md

 **[Jason Vallery](https://github.com/JVSONV) and [Clif Beale](https://github.com/bealecs) are tag teaming this project**

-__The name of the project is to be changed, seeing as Jason and Clif are co owning this project__

 #### Technologies that are being leveraged:
 - React/Next.js/TypeScript
 - Next-Auth for authentication